 The effect of the variations of the model assumptions discussed in Sec.~\ref{sec:unc} on our predictions for $R_{np}$ is also illustrated in Fig.~\ref{fig:f2nf2p} (right panel).
 Although in most cases the results are consistent with the nominal one within the quoted uncertainties, a significant deviation is apparent for the variant with multiplicative HT contributions from \eq{eq:htmult}.
-In this latter case our predictions for $R_{np}$ appear to be closer to the CJ15, MSHT20 and NNPDF4.0-based calculations.
+In this latter case our predictions for $R_{np}$ appear to be closer to the CJ15-, MSHT20- and NNPDF4.0-based calculations.
 However, the corresponding $R_{du}$ ratio shown in Fig.~\ref{fig:du} (right panel) is consistent with our nominal fit.
-These observations indicate that the \mara{} data are rensitive to the HT contributions in the region $x>0.6$.
+These observations indicate that the \mara{} data are sensitive to the HT contributions in the region $x>0.6$.

 The comparison with the CT18-based predictions is instructive, as they provide a good LT description of the \mara{} data on $R_{np}$ (Fig.~\ref{fig:f2nf2p}) without any HT contributions.
-This agreement is explained by a much larger value of the $R_{du}$ ratio at $x>0.6$ compared to the other QCD analyses, as illustrated in Fig.~\ref{fig:du} (left panel).
-By contrast, we obtain a good description of \mara{} data on $R_{np}$ with $R_{du}\to0$ as $x\to1$ and a sizable HT contribution, which is maximal at $x\sim 0.7$ (Fig.~\ref{fig:httm}).
+This agreement is explained by a much larger value of the $R_{du}$ ratio at $x>0.6$ compared to the other QCD analyses, as illustrated in Fig.~\ref{fig:du} (left panel). \footnote{\updtxt{ We note that the CT18 analysis utilizes neutrino data from heavy nuclear targets.
+The value of $R_{du}$ is significantly reduced at large $x$ if neutrino data are removed from the analysis~\cite{Accardi:2021ysh}. }} By contrast, we obtain a good description of \mara{} data on $R_{np}$ with $R_{du}\to0$ as $x\to1$ and a sizable HT contribution, which is maximal at $x\sim 0.7$ (Fig.~\ref{fig:httm}).
 In general, $W^\pm$ boson production and the corresponding lepton asymmetries from D0 and LHCb data at high rapidity could help to clarify the differences observed on the $d$-quark distribution at large Bjorken $x$~\cite{Alekhin:2015cza,Alekhin:2018dbs}.
 However, the calculation of the cross-section for $W$-boson production in the NNLO pQCD approximation suffers from uncertainties in the available numerical codes~\cite{Alekhin:2021xcu}.